 If your inspection shows that your pool isn’t compliant, you’ll have time to get it up to standard and we’ll keep in touch to make sure we can help you get there.

 As a property owner you are responsible for ensuring that the pool fencing is safe and complies with the requirements of the Act at all times.
 Property owners who don’t can be issued with a “Notice to fix” under the Building Act 2004 if non-compliance is not resolved.

 You can read more about the Pool Safety Legislation on the MBIE website.

 Spa pools and small heated pools

-If you have a spa or small heated pool and it meets the conditions below, then the three-yearly mandatory inspections won’t apply to it and you’ll be responsible for its compliance.
+A safety cover may be used as a means of restricting the entry of children to a small heated pool when it is not in use.
+The small heated pool may then be exempt from three-yearly mandatory inspections and you’ll be responsible for its compliance.
 We’ll just need to check it once to be sure it complies.

 Updating your details

 If you are a pool owner and have any changes to your pool ownership status, including small heated pools, you can send an email to email@example.com or you can contact the Support Team on (06) 323 0000.